willkoehler/my_blog/_drafts/2017-01-25-react-navigation-shared-element-transition-2.md

     );
   });
 }

-collectActiveSharedViewsOnBothGridAndDetail(....) {
-  // Those shared views are scattered in other components,
-  // How can we visit them from here?
-By traversing the tree?
-}
 {% endhighlight %}

 Would the above work?
-We need to answer these questions:
+We need to answer this question:

-1. The shared views are scattered on different components (in our example, `PhotoGrid` and `PhotoDetail`).
-How can we visit and collect them from within our `SharedElementsTransitioner`?
-By traversing the tree?
-2. Even if we manage to collect the shared views, does that `getBoundingBox()` really work?
+- Does that `getBoundingBox()` really work?

-### Challenge 1: How to efficiently collect shared views?
-In other UI frameworks, such as native Android, we can easily traverse a view hierarchy as a tree.
-In React, this is in theory possible via the `children` prop.

-However, this sounds expensive especially when the render method

-### Challenge 2: No direct access to native widgets
+### Challenge 1: No direct access to native widgets
-In other UI frameworks, we could easily obtain layout information, such as bounding boxes, by calling a few methods on the view object.
+In other UI frameworks, such as native Android, we could easily obtain layout information, such as bounding boxes, by calling a few methods on the view object.
 But this does not work in React Native because we don't have direct access to native widgets.

 To understand this, let's go a bit deeper on how React works.
 It's useful to view what's happening in React as a two-step process: